Vikms95/js-top-battleship/_planning/steps.md

 - Absolute positioned elements take hit

-- Make letter appear one by one on match-info
+- Make letter appear one by one on turn-info